-Coffee Habits That Are Shortening Your Life, According to Science
+5 Coffee Habits That May Be Shortening Your Life, According to Science

-We'll put it to you plainly—there are a lot of health benefits to drinking coffee on a regular basis.
+Let's start with the good news: There are a lot of health benefits to drinking coffee on a regular basis.
 Coffee can actually do wonders for your body, and can even help you lose weight.
-But if you're not careful with your coffee habits, that magical cup of joe may actually be having negative effects.
-This is why we turned to the research to learn the coffee habits that are shortening your life.
+But if you're not careful with your coffee habits, that magical cup of Joe may be harmful to your health.
+That's why we turned to research to learn the coffee habits that could be shortening your life, according to science.
 Here they are, and for more healthy tips, be sure to check out our list of The 7 Healthiest Foods to Eat Right Now.

 You're drinking too much coffee.

 This one may be obvious, but it's a coffee habit worth noting.
-One previous study that evaluated 40,000 adults noticed that drinking over four cups of coffee a day could actually have negative effects on one's lifespan.
-However, the scientists that authored the study did note that having 28 cups a week is fine (exactly 4 cups each day of the week), but drinking more of that could result in negative consequences in terms of longevity.
+One previous study that evaluated 40,000 adults noticed that drinking more than four cups of coffee a day could have negative effects on one's lifespan.
+However, the scientists that authored the study did note that having 28 cups a week is fine (exactly 4 cups each day of the week), but drinking more than that could result in negative consequences in terms of longevity.

 Your coffee order is drowning in sugar.

-Have you ever actually looked at the nutrition information of that caramel latte you love to order?
-If you're ordering a large caramel latte at your favorite coffee shop, you're likely consuming at least 30 grams of sugar at once—sometimes more for shops like Starbucks or Dunkin'.
+Have you ever actually looked at the nutrition information for your go-to coffee order?
+If you're ordering a large caramel latte at your favorite coffee shop, you're likely consuming at least 30 grams of sugar at once—sometimes more at places like Starbucks or Dunkin'.

 Studies have shown that eating too much sugar can lead to an early death.
-And no, it's not due to obesity or weight gain, but the fact that sugar can cause dehydration which can be a symptom of high blood sugar and, if not monitored, a risk of diabetes.
+And no, it's not due to obesity or weight gain, but the fact that sugar can cause dehydration which can be a symptom of high blood sugar and, left unchecked, can increase your risk of diabetes.

 Instead of ordering a sugary latte, why not ask for a regular latte with a small caramel swirl on top?
 You can mix in the caramel and still get that same great taste, but with significantly less sugar.
 Or why not make one of these 12 Tastiest Homemade Coffee Drinks From a Nutritionist.